nju-websoft/SkeletonKBQA/README.md

   - Semantic matching

 Note that the above four modules are correspond to the arguement `module` in `kbcqa/method_sp/sp_pipeline.py`.

-Run the provided SSP script as:
+Run the provided SSP scripts as:
 ```
 bash run_ssp_LCQ.sh
 bash run_ssp_GraphQ.sh